 Behind every stock is a business.
 The key to successful small-cap and micro-cap investing is to understand that business, its management, its financials, its markets and its competition – and then to accurately evaluate its potential to succeed.
 This approach isn’t speculating; it’s informed investing.

 I follow mainly small and micro-cap Canadian companies for my large retail base.
-Recently, I have taken on three venture cap funds and a pension fund that value my experience and specialized approach to investing.
 I encourage my clientele to look to me for recommendations on what to buy and sell.
 This is due to the fact that 90% of the populace who invest in this arena generally end up losing.
 I am happy to say, however, I consistently achieve superior returns.

 Unlike many Investment Advisors, I do not try to time or “trade” the market but prefer to invest in undervalued companies.
 I tend to invest in companies that have been ignored, or have fallen under the radar screen of the general public.
 In particular, I look to identify turnaround situations; ones where there is a positive turn in the company’s fundamentals.
 I keep in close contact with the companies, and while the general market is looking elsewhere, I pick the low hanging fruit and wait for the market to “unlock” their value.

 There are periods of time in which I will remain in cash, but only until I find the right mix of equities to diversify a client’s portfolio, or until I feel there is an opportune time, such as the market decline in 2000 – 2002.
 I do not invest in bonds or mutual funds, and have limited exposure to income trusts.
 Overall, I am interested in capital gains and believe that with a little hard work, due diligence, and awareness, one should be able to out-perform all of the above.